Overview

 * [Component catalog](/docs/architects/components) for the full platform inventory

-* [Infrastructure layer](/docs/architects/components/infrastructure) for the services capabilities depend on
+* [Infrastructure layer](/docs/architects/components/infrastructure) for the services each addon depends on

-* [Key flows](/docs/architects/flows) for end-to-end operation sequences involving capabilities
+* [Key flows](/docs/architects/flows) for end-to-end sequences involving capabilities